uk es it fr pt

 (click thumbnails to expand)

-Scorpion Bay Water Temperature Graph
+Scorpion Bay (San Juanico) Water Temperature Graph

 All of the graphs for the surf breaks presented on Surf-Forecast.com are on the same scale to enable comparison between locations around the world.

-Scorpion Bay sea water temperatures peak in the range 24 to 30°C (75 to 86°F) on around the 7th of September and are at their lowest on about the 26th of March, in the range 17 to 20°C (63 to 68°F).
-Year round warm sea water temperatures at Scorpion Bay climb to their warmest in the first part of September.
+Scorpion Bay sea temperatures peak in the range 24 to 30°C (75 to 86°F) on around the 7th of September and are at their lowest on about the 26th of March, in the range 17 to 20°C (63 to 68°F).
+Year round warm sea temperatures at Scorpion Bay climb to their highest in the first part of September.
 Even then a rash vest and board shorts should be fine for surfing at any time of year.
-The lowest Scorpion Bay sea water temperatures in the fourth week of March require something like a 3/2mm fully sealed wetsuit.
+The lowest Scorpion Bay sea temperatures in the fourth week of March require something like a 3/2mm fully sealed wetsuit.